rolly-fox/python-template/README.md

 ![CI](https://github.com/rolly-fox/python-template/actions/workflows/ci.yml/badge.svg)

-Clean, reusable Python starter that plays nice with Cursor.
+A clean, reusable Python starter built with Cursor, Git, and GitHub Actions.
+It includes testing, linting, formatting, pre-commit hooks, and CI automation — everything you need to start a modern Python project on the right foot.

 ## Quickstart
 ```bash